DataDog/integrations-core/torchserve/tests/tools/README.md

 # Generate traffic in the e2e environment

-The `generate_traffic.py` file is a simple that will continuously send requests to the torchserve instance to generate more metrics and logs.
+The `generate_traffic.py` file is a simple script that will continuously send requests to the torchserve instance to generate more metrics and logs.